andreas-ka/explore-sthlm-api/README.md

 The website allows users to explore a diverse range of events taking place across the city.
 From music concerts and art exhibitions to sports tournaments and food festivals, there's always something exciting to discover.
 With a user-friendly interface and powerful search options, finding events that match your interests has never been easier.

-Not only can you explore events, but you can also share promote your events to a wider audience.
-Whether you're organizing a small gathering or a large-scale festival, Explore Sthlm offers a space to showcase your event details and attract attendees.
+Not only can you explore events, but you can also share and promote your events to a broader audience.
+Whether organizing a small gathering or a large-scale festival, Explore Sthlm offers a space to showcase your event details and attract attendees.

-Engage with fellow event-goers by commenting/reviewing, rate, and sharing your favorite events.
+Engage with fellow event-goers by commenting/reviewing, rating, and sharing your favorite events.
 Connect with like-minded individuals, share recommendations, and build a vibrant community of event enthusiasts.

 [Back to Top](#top)